Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfssecurity-cmd.md

       Description: Members of this application group can perform all operations in the project.

 <a id="im"></a>

 ### /im: Display information about identities that compose direct membership

 Use **/im** to display information about the identities that compose the direct membership of a group that you specify.

 	tfssecurity /im Identity [/collection:CollectionURL] [/server:ServerURL]

-#### Required Permissions
+#### Prerequisites

 To use the **/im** command, you must have the View collection-level information or the View instance-level information permission set to Allow, depending on whether you are using the /collection or /server parameter, respectively.
-For more information, see [Permission reference for Team Foundation Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6).
+For more information, see [Permission reference for Azure DevOps Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6).

 #### Parameters